erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 The substitution rule MAY have parameters for the instruction.
 The substitution rule MUST have at least one STACK statement after the arrow.

-So, the minimal substitution rule is for the `HASH` instruction that pushes one hash to the stack:
+So, the minimal substitution rule is the one for the `HASH` instruction that pushes one hash to the stack:
 ```
 HASH(hashValue) |=> STACK(hashNode(hashValue), hashValue)
 ```